JackSloaner/TLAP-Exercises/README.md

 - Highlighted functions:
   - `isHeap`: Check if a tree is a heap
   - `makeHeap`: Make a heap
-  - Deleting tree after use to free up memory
+  - `deleteTree`: Delete tree after use to free up memory
 ### 6.6: binary_search_tree
 **Question in the book: a `binary search tree` is a binary tree in which each node value is greater than any value in that node's left subtree but less than any value in the node's right subtree.
 Write a recursive function to determine whether a binary tree is a `binary search tree`.** <br>‎<br>
 **Program description:** <br>